Indapamide Side Effects

 Applies to indapamide: oral tablet

-Check with your doctor as soon as possible if any of the following side effects occur while taking indapamide:Signs and symptoms of an imbalance of water or potassium in the body
+If any of the following side effects occur while taking indapamide, check with your doctor or nurse as soon as possible:Signs and symptoms of an imbalance of water or potassium in the body

 - Dryness of mouth